Enjoy spectacular scenery in one of Australia’s premier wine growing districts

 Depart Sydney -Optional stops along the way

-Morning tea in Brooklyn – a quaint river village which feels a million miles from Sydney.
+Morning tea in Brooklyn Brooklyn is a quaint river village which feels a million miles from Sydney.
 Here you can feel the sense of community that infuses all the settlements of the Hawkesbury River.

-The scenic route through Wollombi.
-Rather than sticking with the main highway to the Hunter Valley we can turn onto an under-utilised tourist drive which begins north of the Hawkesbury River.
-The road passes through national parks, past small farms, and through several towns and villages.
-Mostly notably, Wollombi – a heritage town with a well-preserved 19th century streetscape, lined with boutiques, cafes, and, of course, a pub.
+Scenic route through Wollombi.
+Rather than sticking with the main highway to the Hunter Valley instead we can turn onto an under-utilised tourist drive which begins north of the Hawkesbury River.
+This road passes through national parks, past small farms, and through several towns and villages.
+Most notably, Wollombi – a heritage town with a well-preserved 19th century streetscape, lined with boutiques, cafes, and, of course, a pub.

-The Morning -Mount View or Broke Fordwich and Pokolbin
+The Morning – Mount View or Broke Fordwich and Pokolbin – wine tasting

 The town of Pokolbin is at the centre of the wine growing region of the Hunter Valley.

-One of two spots we recommend before Pokolbin are Mount View and Broke Fordwich we can spend the morning at one of these destinations.
+So we focus our tours on wineries near Pokolbin.
+One of the two spots we recommend before Pokolbin are Mount View and Broke Fordwich so we can spend the morning at one of these destinations.

 Mount View offers panoramic scenery from Mount View Road.
-Visit Carillion Wines or Bria Ridge Wines, Dine at Bistro Molines.
+Afterwards, we can visit Carillion Wines or Bria Ridge Wines, and then dine at Bistro Molines.

-Broke Fordwich is a little further to the west and should include a journey via the Wollombi Village.
-Visit the awarded Krinklewood Winery and enjoy a long lunch and dine at the hatted Margan Restaurant.
+Broke Fordwich is a wine growing area a little further to the west of Pokolbin.
+It is best visited after arriving from Sydney via Wollombi Village.
+When here, visit the award-winning Krinklewood Winery and then enjoy a long lunch at the hatted Margan Restaurant.

+Is there a selection of wineries you are keen to visit?
+We’ll plot the route and make sure to hit them all.
 It’s very much your day, your way.
-If you have a selection of wineries you are keen to visit – we’ll plot the route and make sure to hit them all.